Cleveland Clinic logo

 8. Your provider will continue to monitor the computer screen as barium moves through your esophagus.

-The test takes about 20 to 30 minutes.
-At the end of the exam, your provider may ask you to swallow a barium tablet with water to check for esophageal strictures.
+The barium swallow process takes about 20 to 30 minutes.
+At the end of the test, your provider may ask you to swallow a barium tablet with water.
+This is to check for esophageal strictures.

 The barium solution may make your belly feel bloated or cause cramps.
 You may have constipation.
 These side effects should ease up as barium passes out of your body when you poop.
 Drinking lots of water after the test may help move things along.
 Don’t be alarmed if your poop is white.
 That’s just the barium leaving your body.